 USB 3.1 Gen 1

-It provides the same features as USB 3.0 except for its compatibility with Type-C ports.
+It provides the same features like USB 3.0 except for its compatibility with Type-C ports.
 You can’t add it with Type-A and Type-B ports.
 It’s backward compatible with these ports.
 With the help of an external cable, you can connect it with both A and B ports.
 It can send and receive 100 watts of electricity.
 This feature makes it compatible with charging laptops.

 USB 3.1 Gen 2

 It provides maximum features like USB 3.1 Gen 1.
 One of the most significant changes is speed.
 It provides a maximum data transfer rate speed of 10 Gbps.
 This feature has made it popular with the Superspeed+ name.
-To get better transfer speed, make sure that your connected device and the external cables can handle 10Gbps speed.
+To get a better transfer speed, make sure that your connected device and the external cables can handle 10Gbps speed.

 With the popularity of smartphones, Micro USB or Micro-B has also become a known port.
-You will find such ports in tablets, smartphones, and other portable devices.
+You will find such ports on tablets, smartphones, and other portable devices.
 It provides charging to smartphones, and you can also exchange data with the help of this port.